EthanCai/programming-learning-notes/golang-learning-notes.md

 - [Gorilla web toolkit](http://www.gorillatoolkit.org/): Gorilla is a web toolkit for the Go programming language.
 - [GoRazor](https://github.com/sipin/gorazor): Razor view engine for Golang
 - [Webhook](https://github.com/adnanh/webhook): webhook is a lightweight configurable tool written in Go, that allows you to easily create HTTP endpoints (hooks) on your server, which you can use to execute configured commands.
+- [form](https://github.com/go-playground/form): Decodes url.Values into struct values and Encodes struct values into url.Values.
+Dual Array and Full map support.

-## Cache
+## Utilities

+- [i18n4go](https://github.com/maximilien/i18n4go): This is a general purpose internationalization (i18n) tooling for Go language (Golang) programs.
+It allows you to prepare Go language code for internationalization and localization (l10n).
+- [clipboard](https://github.com/atotto/clipboard): Provide copying and pasting to the Clipboard for Go.
+- [fsnotify](https://github.com/fsnotify/fsnotify): File system notifications for Go.
 - [Groupcahe](https://github.com/golang/groupcache): groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.

-## Server-side Push Service for Mobile App

 - [uniqush-push](https://github.com/uniqush/uniqush-push): Uniqush is a free and open source software which provides a unified push service for server-side notification to apps on mobile devices.

-## Geo Related

 - [Geocache](https://github.com/melihmucuk/geocache): geocache is an in-memory cache that is suitable for geolocation based applications.
 It uses geolocation as a key for storing items.
 You can specify range on initialization and thats it!
 You can store any object, it uses interface.

-## AWS

 - [apex](https://github.com/apex/apex): Minimal AWS Lambda function manager with Go support.

-## IoT

 - [Gobot](http://gobot.io/): Gobot is a framework for robotics, physical computing, and the Internet of Things, written in the Go programming language.

-## Utilities

 - [pointer](https://github.com/AlekSi/pointer): Go package pointer provides helpers to get pointers to values of build-in types.
 - [robpike.io/filter](https://godoc.org/robpike.io/filter): Package filter contains utility functions for filtering slices through the distributed application of a filter function.
 - [Parallel](https://github.com/wangkuiyi/parallel): Some OpenMP like syntax for Go